-Over the last few years, the RF97 has been one of the most popular rackets on the market, so I decided to publish the below guide with the aim of helping people to understand what racket Federer actually plays with and whether the retail version is anything like it.
+Over the last few years, Roger’s RF97 has been one of the most popular rackets on the market, so I decided to publish the below guide with the aim of helping people to understand what racket Federer actually plays with and whether the retail version of the RF97 is anything like it.

 Since announcing himself on the world stage by beating Pete Sampras at the 2001 Wimbledon Championships, Roger has gone on to amass 20 grand slam titles as well as gain fans from all across the world.